Skip to main content

 1. Create a global router.

-2. Connect networks and subnets to the global router to each VLAN and cloud platform project where the servers for balancing reside.
+2. Connect networks and subnets to the global router for each VLAN and Cloud platform project where the servers for balancing are located.

-For VMware-based cloud you can add networks and subnets only through technical support.
+For Cloud powered by VMware, networks and subnets can only be added through technical support.

 3. Assign IP addresses from the subnets to the servers.